mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/tutorials/createfromscratch.md

-# Create Custom Display from Scratch
+# Create Custom Display Plugin from Scratch

+The following steps demonstrate how to create a custom display plugin from scratch.

+A custom display plugin is a .Net DLL that when deployed to the ATLAS program files, is automatically loaded and registered on startup.

+!!! note

+    Currently only one custom display type is allowed per custom display plugin project.

+    However, any number of instances of a custom display type may be added to a workbook.

 ## Create Project